 Think About Your Website’s Design, Too

 Part of speaking to your audience is not just what you write, but what your visual component says, too.
+This is the basis of website design.
 Consider the following:

 - Is your website user friendly?
 User friendliness can be a bit of a nebulous concept, but, that said, you want to make sure that your site has a good layout and navigation structure.
 You don’t want your visitors getting lost looking for content.
 You also don’t want them to get fed up by filling in a form that, well, doesn’t fill in -- just as some examples.